Ferinzz/Toxin/classParser/readme.md

 ENUMS
 Enums can be present in more than one class.
 Odin should catch the duplicate names and provide a compilation error.
+Class functions may use an enum from another class. example enum::Node.someEnum or global enum::Global.someEnum.

 Methods
 There will be methods with the same name as those in other classes.
-The name, the hash, eveything will be the same.
+The name, the hash, everything will be the same.
 You may not notice the problem until you attempt to use it and it provides the wrong data.
-This is why everything is pre-pended with the class name.
+This is why everything is pre-pended with the class name. (hahah, not implemented yet.
+Whoops.)
 It's not a choice I like, but otherwise...
 I'm not sure what else there could be to differentiate them.